 Step 3 – If you’re selected for an interview (September-November), sign up through Handshake to secure a time that works for your schedule.
 To help prepare, do more research on the company and practice.
 Everyone has pre-interview jitters.
 Review the job description and know the reasons you are attracted to the position.
 Find examples from your personal experiences which related to the skills the organization is looking for.
 If you are interviewing for consulting roles, be sure to allow for several weeks for Case Prep work.

 Step 4 – If you receive an offer, congrats!
 But, make sure you review the Student Policies and Professional Standards so you know how much time you should have to make your decision.
 Take the time you need to consider it and have any questions answered.

-If you receive an offer from an employer that engages in On-Campus Recruitment they have agreed to give you three weeks or until Dec.
-22 for internships and Nov.
-30 for full-time positions (whichever is later) to decide.
+If you receive an offer from an employer that engages in On-Campus Recruitment they have agreed to give you three weeks or until November 1st (whichever is later) to decide.
 If you need help in any way – from how to negotiate terms, to what contract language may mean, please contact our office (Employer Relations or Career Counselors) to help you navigate the terms.